Metal Lock/Key Request

 Card Access Requests

-Card Access provides access to building entrances and interior facilities through the use of a College Identification Card.
-The cards are issued to faculty and staff through the College ID office at the Red Dragon Outfitters building next to Hunt Student Union.
+Card Access provides access to building entrances and interior facilities through the use of a university Identification Card.
+The cards are issued to faculty and staff through the university ID office at the Red Dragon Outfitters building next to Hunt Student Union.
 All employees are automatically granted access to building entrances outside normal business hours based on their assigned office or work location(s).
-Access permissions to interior locations fitted with Card Access reader hardware must be obtained through the relevant Department in consultation with the Building Coordinator.
+Access permissions to interior locations fitted with Card Access reader hardware must be obtained through the relevant Department, sometimes in consultation with the Building Coordinator.

 If you need to request a change, an email should go to your Department Chair or Director with details concerning: